DKNazar/dknazar.github.io/origami-ninja-star.md

 </div>
 <br>

-Born in a peaceful origami village, play as a young star determined to create new enemies and tear them apart to prove himself the greatest Origami Ninja Star.
-Explore the world to find and fight neighbouring clans for the sake of your village.
-Gain new abilities, hone your combat skills, and upgrade your gear.
+Born in a peaceful origami village, play as a young star determined to create new enemies and tear them apart to prove themself the greatest Origami Ninja Star.
+As the self-appointed protector of your village, use your unfolding technique to switch between a nimble paper ball and a deadly paper star.
+Harness momentum as the Ball to traverse and ricochet through levels, then unleash it as the Star to strike enemies with precision.

 <div align="center">
   <img src="https://dknazar.files.wordpress.com/2019/06/hayrunninggif.gif" width="600" /><br>